OCHAROH137/PRINOR-BOTIQUE-/README.md

 # PRINOR-BOTIQUE-
-This is a simple website for my botiwue.
+This is a simple website for my botique.